wasmCloud/wasmCloud/examples/python/README.md

 [componentize-py]: https://github.com/bytecodealliance/componentize-py/

-## Building individual example actors
+## Building individual example components

-Example actors built in Python can be compiled similarly to any other wasmcloud project:
+Example components built in Python can be compiled similarly to any other wasmcloud project:

 ```console
 wash build